SteeltoeOSS/Home/README.md

 Today, most of all of the components work stand-alone (e.g., on  your local computer) as well as on Cloud Foundry, the industry leading multi-cloud application platform.
 In the near future you will see us add to the list of supported cloud application platforms.

-Steeltoe strives to build on other technology offerings, such as Netflix and Spring Cloud by providing several packages that enable .NET developers to leverage these tools when implementing some of the common patterns (e.g. centralized configuration management, service discovery, circuit breakers, etc. ) found in highly scalable and resilient distributed systems.
+Steeltoe components typically build on other technology offerings, such as Netflix and Spring Cloud by providing several packages that enable .NET developers to leverage these tools when implementing some of the basic patterns (e.g. centralized configuration management, service discovery, circuit breakers, etc. ) typically found in highly scalable and resilient distributed applications.

-For example, using Steeltoe together with Netflix and Spring Cloud services, developers are able to quickly stand up micro-services based applications that utilize the above mentioned patterns and then be easily pushed to Cloud Foundry and other cloud based application platforms.
+For example, using Steeltoe together with Netflix and Spring Cloud, developers are able to quickly stand up micro-services based applications that utilize the above mentioned patterns and run them on Cloud Foundry and other cloud based application platforms.

 Steeltoe provides services that broadly fall into two categories:

-* Services that simplify using .NET and ASP.NET on Cloud Foundry, etc.:
+* Services that simplify using .NET and ASP.NET on cloud platforms like Cloud Foundry, etc.:
   * Connectors (e.g. MySql, Redis, Postgres, RabbitMQ, OAuth, etc)
   * Configuration providers
   * Security providers (OAuth SSO, JWT, Redis Key Ring Storage, etc.)
   * Logging providers

-* Services that enable .NET and ASP.NET developers to leverage Netflix, Spring Cloud and others services:
+* Services that enable .NET and ASP.NET developers to leverage Netflix, Spring Cloud and other industry leading services:
   * Configuration providers (Spring Cloud, Vault, etc.)
   * Service Discovery client (Netflix Eureka, etc.)
   * CircuitBreaker (Netflix Hystrix, etc.)